BakuPlayz/SpigotSpin/README.md

 > [!Note]
 > This library is still in its Beta days, however feel free to use it and send in feature requests if
-> you feel like something is missing or needing more attention.
+> you feel like something is missing or needing more attention. **Also observe that this libarary currently
+> only support paperspigot versions and not pure spigot.**

 ## Table of Contents